 Ganesh Chaturthi is one of the major festivals celebrated in India with great enthusiasm and devotion.
-The festival marks the birthday of Lord Ganesha; the Lord of knowledge, wisdom, prosperity and good fortune.
-The festival is also known as Vinayak Chaturthi or Vinayak Chavithi.
+The festival marks the birthday of Lord Ganesha; the Lord of knowledge, wisdom, prosperity, and good fortune.
+The festival is also known as Vinayak Chaturthi or Vinayaka Chavithi.
 This day, observed as one of the most auspicious in the Hindu religion, is widely celebrated especially in the state of Maharashtra.

-Ganesha pujan starts from installing a clay idol of Lord Ganesha in your home.
+Ganesha puja starts by installing a clay idol of Lord Ganesha in your home.
 Various dishes are cooked for offering (bhog).
 The idol is given a bath with pure water and then decorated with flowers.
 Jyoti is lite and then the aarti begins.
-Various bhajans, and mantras are chanted at this time.
+Various bhajans and mantras are chanted at this time.
 It is believed that chanting the mantras with complete devotion brings life to the idol.
-It is also believed that during this period, Ganesha visits the home of his devotees and bring prosperity and good fortune with him.
-For the same reason the day is observed as a very auspicious day.
+It is also believed that during this period, Ganesha visits the home of his devotees and brings prosperity and good fortune to them.
+For the same reason, the day is observed as a very auspicious day.
 Worshipping the Ganpati Yantra will bring you great success in life.

-Although there are a large number of sweets offered to Lord Ganesha during the pujan, but Modak is known to be the lord’s favourite sweet and is therefore one of the main dishes made on this day.
-Other dishes include Karanji, ladu, barfi and pede.
+Although there are a large number of sweets offered to Lord Ganesha during the puja, Modak is known to be the lord’s favourite sweet and is, therefore, one of the main dishes made on this day.
+Other dishes include Karanji, laddoo, barfi, and pede.